JSONCarrillo/neocity/README.md

 It has, by far, become one of my favorite coding projects.
 Despite it's lack of complexity, the beauty to me is in it's "dated" UI and GIFs.

 ## Features Coming Soon

- - Blog : This will possibly be an API since I'm currently unsure of the capabilities of Neocities web-hosting.
  - Mood Board : Basically a collection of inspirations
- - Guestbook : This will allow visitors to log and leave a little message.
-Will probably integrate a filter check to prevent obscene language.
  - Loungeroom : A place for people who are on the site presently to interact with other people who happen to be visiting at the same time
  - Jukebox : Music Player
  - Tech and Game Collection Pages : Basically a showcase of what currently is in my video game and technology collection.
 Remember it's not hoarding if it's organized ;)